-George Lamin was four years old living on Station Terrace, Radcliffe on Trent with Arthur Howitt Lacey, age 48, a shoemaker born in Shelford, his wife Kate E. age 38 and their children Arthur H. age 16 an apprentice shoemaker born in Shelford and George 13, a co-operative assistant born in Radcliffe on Trent.
+Age four living on Station Terrace, Radcliffe on Trent with Arthur Howitt Lacey, age 48, a shoemaker born in Shelford, his wife Kate E. age 38 and their children Arthur H. age 16 an apprentice shoemaker born in Shelford and George 13, a co-operative stores shop assistant born in Radcliffe on Trent.
 George Lamin is recorded as a nurse child (possible a foster child).
 George’s mother Ann was from Awsorth, no father indicated in the parish register.

-Age 14 a joiner’s apprentice living as a boarder at 164 Upper Brook Street, Chorlton cum Medlock, Manchester with the Lacey family as above but only their son George, now a baker is living at the family home.
+Age 14 a joiner’s apprentice living as a boarder at 164 Upper Brook Street, Chorlton cum Medlock, Manchester with Arthur Lacey, boat repairer, and Kate Lacey and their son George, now a baker.

 Service number: 440567 (R.E.), previously (T)3239 (R.E.)